 New York City Council is the lawmaking body of New York City.

-The Council is made up of 51 council seats, with each representative typically serving a four year term.
+The Council comprises 51 council seats, with each representative typically serving a four-year term.

 The Council is an equal partner with the Mayor in governing New York City.
 Its responsibilities include:

 Below are the primary types of city council activity.

 An expression of the Council's opinion on public policy issues that may or may not fall under City jurisdiction.
 Resolutions can be used to:

 |SLR (State Legislation Resolution)||

 A special resolution that serves as an official home rule request from the Council to the State Senate and State Assembly to pass pending legislation in the New York State Legislature.
 The initial request for a SLR must come from the Legislature in Albany.

 |Land Use Application||

 Land use proposals to be considered by the Council’s Land Use Committee